xiaomopro/Glory-To-Goo-StorageMod/README.md

 - Ore storage: +35 (+25 extra)
 - Isotopes storage: +35 (+25 extra)

+However, the extra capacity added after demolishing a building will not be removed.
+I haven't made any fixes regarding this.

 ## Requirements

 - [BepInEx 6 IL2CPP BE](https://builds.bepinex.dev/projects/bepinex_be) (bleeding edge build for IL2CPP games)